MrQuackDuck/ImageEmojis/README.md

 # It should be opened on the machine so that players can download the resource pack.
 webServerPort: 5000

+# Resource pack enforcement policies:
+# NONE - The resource pack won't be loaded on join.
+This option can fit servers where players prefer to download the resource pack manually
+# OPTIONAL - Players can decline the resource pack from loading on join
-# Whether a player will be force prompted to use the resource pack.
+# REQUIRED - Players are forced to play with the resource pack
-# If the player declines, he/she will be disconnected from the server.
-enforceResourcePack: false
+enforcementPolicy: "OPTIONAL"

 replaceInAnvil: true # Replace emojis in anvils? (e.g., when renaming items).
 replaceInSigns: true # Replace emojis in signs? (e.g., after editing them).